c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 {:.box-warning}
-If when you run your command line you welcome  with an error saying ***'Cassini : The term 'Cassini' is not recognized as the name of a cmdlet, function, script file, or operable program.'*** then that's mean the configuration was not loaded in memory to fix this, select with your mouse your authored configuration and load it into memory and then re-run your command.
+If when you ran your command line you welcome  with an error saying ***'Cassini : The term 'Cassini' is not recognized as the name of a cmdlet, function, script file, or operable program.'*** then that's mean the configuration was not loaded in memory to fix this, select with your mouse your authored configuration and load it into memory and then re-run your command.

 ## The Enacting and  Reporting Phase